ChaithraNair1010/Video-Game-Sales-Dashboard/README.md

 Features KPIs like:
 - Total Global Sales
 - Total Games
 - Total Platforms
+- Total Publishers
 Includes a line chart to display **Sales Trend Over Years**.
-Serves as the landing page with a left-hand **page navigator**.
+Serves as the landing page with a **page navigator** at the bottom.

 ---